project-raspberry/.github/profile/README.md

 Please visit the following repositories for better insights:

-Manifest: contains all information about repositories of RiceDroid, how to do device bringup, tips about building, and credits.
+Manifest: contains all information about repositories of risingOS, how to do device bringup, tips about building, and credits.
 - [Android Manifest](https://github.com/RisingTechOSS/android)

-RiceDroid Devices: repositories used to build RiceDroid for every official releases are placed here.
+risingOS Devices: repositories used to build risingOS for every official releases are placed here.
 - [RisingOSS-Devices](https://github.com/RisingOSS-devices)

 After visiting these repositories, familiarize yourself with our build system and try to follow the steps below: